OVOSHatchery/ovos-qubes/README.md

 ## Connecting the Qubes

-We need to [open a TCP port to other network-isolated qubes](https://www.qubes-os.org/doc/firewall/#opening-a-single-tcp-port-to-other-network-isolated-qube) for ovos-bus and ovos-gui
+We need to [open a TCP port to other network-isolated qubes](https://www.qubes-os.org/doc/firewall/#opening-a-single-tcp-port-to-other-network-isolated-qube) for ovos-bus, ovos-gui and ovos-backend

 ### Exposing port 8181 from ovos-bus